Kerry King: Guest appearances

-Style and influence
+Style and influences

 King's first experience with a guitar was when he was a child.
 Steve Huey of AllMusic has commented in his review for Reign in Blood that Kerry King and Jeff Hanneman's demented soloing often mimics the screams of the songs' victims.
 He also described his and Jeff Hanneman's guitar solos as "wildly chaotic".
 Thom Jurek, also of AllMusic, described his work on 2006's Christ Illusion as creating "an intensely harrowing and angular riff that changes from verse to verse, through the refrain and bridge, and comes back again."

-King listed Venom, Judas Priest, Iron Maiden, Mercyful Fate, Deep Purple and Black Sabbath as his favorite bands during his teen years.
+King listed Venom, Judas Priest, Iron Maiden, Deep Purple and Black Sabbath as his favorite bands during his teen years.
 He said once "Anybody who plays heavy music and doesn't cite Sabbath as an influence is lying, because that's where it all started."
 He cited Glenn Tipton and K. K. Downing of Judas Priest as his biggest influences as a guitarist that inspire his style, tone, and gear.
 He mentioned Eddie Van Halen, Ted Nugent, Ronnie Montrose, Tony Iommi, Ritchie Blackmore, Michael Schenker, Dave Murray, Adrian Smith and Randy Rhoads as other influences.
+King also quoted Elton John, Eagles, Boston, Foreigner, J. Geils among his favorite non-metal artists.